18F/Sendak/README.md

 take `--long-arguments` to include `--help` (and are quite helpful, so&hellip;).

-* `components` - this directory is broken out by functionality and language;
-the Riak interface for Sendak's javascript components live in `components/common/js`; the Sendak deploy libraries that use Fabric live in `components/python/fabfile.py`, et cetera.
-These should (generally) not be executables but rather libraries/shared code.

 * `doc` - contains usage documentation and design documentation

 * `contrib` - these things are helpful but not really "officially part of the